mayafrog/fineavoidanceSA2.0/README.md

 - Package Manager: Yarn

 ### Current features:
-- Google Map with markers of mobile speed cameras for today's date
+- Google Map with markers of mobile speed cameras for selected date
-- List of freshly scraped  mobile speed cameras currently on the SAPOL website
+- View list of freshly scraped mobile speed cameras
-- Historical data can be viewed using API
+- View list of historical data stored in the database

 ### Planned:
-- Historical data and visualisations integrated into the site
+- Driving mode with alerts
-- Alerts if cameras are on a user's predefined route (e.g. daily drive from home to work)
+- Push Notifications if cameras are on a user's predefined route (e.g. daily drive from home to work)
+- Static speed / red light cameras
+- Statistics using historical data (e.g. frequency of different suburbs)

 # How to Run